1928 Fort Pierce hurricane: Florida

 Alongside the heavy rainfall, strong winds were reported.
 Large live oak trees were uprooted, especially in Osceola, Brevard, Orange, and Marion counties in Florida.
 Initial estimates of property damage in several cities on Florida's mid-eastern coast reached $5 million, though this was later drastically scaled down.
 In Sebastian, winds were estimated at 100 mph.
 Due to the high winds, rail service on the Florida East Coast Railway was halted 3 mi north of Jupiter after winds became unsuitable for continued travel.
 Portions of the railway were also flooded in water.
 The train station in Fort Pierce was later unroofed.
 Many of the state's coastal beaches suffered from window damage and damage to vegetation caused by strong winds.
-An estimated 75% of structures in Fort Pierce and 50% of structures in Vera were estimated to have been damaged by the strong winds, particularly in the form of torn roofs.
+An estimated 75% of structures in Fort Pierce and 50% of structures in Vero Beach were estimated to have been damaged by the strong winds, particularly in the form of torn roofs.
 A report suggested that damage from those two cities reached at least $1 million.
 The strong winds also hampered telephone and telegraph networks across the state, with losses as a result in excess of $1,000.
 Power transmission lines belonging to the Florida Power & Light Company were downed, causing a widespread power outage along the coast from Titusville to West Palm Beach.
 Thus, services requiring electric power were postponed until power was later restored.
 In Stuart, failure of the electric pumps led to loss of telecommunications and the local water supply.
 In Melbourne, additional power lines were downed, and buildings experienced awning damage.
 Portions of Central Florida also saw considerable damage.
 In Winter Haven, winds were reported to have reached 75 mph, before power was cut.
 A hotel in the city collapsed, and numerous houses were unroofed.
 Property damage in Kissimmee and Haines City was severe, with many collapsed buildings.
 In Haines City, a large garage collapsed, destroying automobiles parked within.
 Nearby in Lakeland, there was less damage, though winds estimated at 50 mph tore signs and awnings.
 Effects of the storm in Tampa were comparatively less, though a lack of communications between the city and other locations led to speculation that Tampa had been severely hit.
 At nearby Clearwater, Florida, boats were run aground at the harbor, causing some damage.
 Similar conditions were felt in Ocala, though in some suburban areas trees were felled by the strong winds.
 Bus service in the area was delayed due to debris covering roadways.